Ah… Independence Day.

 Both sides put their lives on the line for what they knew was right.

-And as the warm July rain washed away the blood, both sides marched south, wondering if the loss of their brothers, their friends and their fellow soldiers was worth it.
+And as the warm July rain washed away the blood, both sides marched south, wondering whether the loss of their brothers, their friends and their fellow soldiers was worth it.

 The question on that dreary July 4th wasn’t one of who won and who lost.
 No, that would be decided much later in the war.
 The question was whether the toll of war was worth it.